vectorgrp/XCPlite/examples/esp32_freertos_demo/README.md

 ## Offline A2L generation

-Locate the ELF file and generate the A2L file with xcpclient (see getting xcpclient in the README.md of esp32_freertos_demo).
+Locate the ELF file and generate the A2L file with xcpclient (see chapter xcpclient below).

 Recommended command from this example directory: